 top of page

-Many of us carry barriers or blocks around making art.
-The spontaneity and absorption we knew as children is crowded out by procrastination, people-pleasing and perfectionism.
+Many of us carry blocks around making art.
+The spontaneity and absorption we once knew as children can be crowded out by procrastination, people-pleasing, or the pressure to get things right.

 What to expect